ejnnr/web-chess/doc/api/files/Position.php.txt

 		// split fen
 		$sections = explode(" ", $fen);

-		// validate fen
-		// this is actually unnecessary because it was already checked with the RegEx but as long as this is still in testing it might be useful in case the RegEx doesn't work
-		// TODO: remove this!
-		if (!(count($sections) == 6)) {
-			throw new PositionException('function loadFEN: Invalid FEN syntax', 119);
-		}

 		// check if all kings are on the bord if (strpos($sections[0], "K") === FALSE || strpos($sections[0], "k") === FALSE)